davidjbradshaw/iframe-resizer/README.md

 ##Troubleshooting

-### IFrame not correctly sizing
+### IFrame not sizing correctly
-It is possible to have CSS that causes the content to overflow the body tag, this will prevent the iFrame being correctly sized.
+It is possible to write CSS that causes the content to overflow the body tag, this will prevent the iFrame being correctly sized.
 If this is the case the simplest fix is to add a clearfix div just before the close body tag.

 ```html
 <div style="clear:both;"></div>